How to Keep Your Hardworking Lungs Healthy

 Your lungs are easily harmed.
 Anything you breathe in can hurt them.
-Take time to learn what threats there are to your lungs and how to protect yourself from them.
+Take time to learn about these threats and how to protect your lungs.

 Environmental Hazards